 - If you use an intrauterine contraceptive device (IUCD).
 Pregnancy is rare as this is a very effective method of contraception.
-However, if you become pregnant while using an IUCD, it has a higher chance of being ectopic than if you did not have the IUCD.
+However, if you become pregnant while using an IUCD, the pregnancy has a higher chance of being ectopic than if you did not have the IUCD.

 - If you are using assisted conception (some types of infertility treatments).